-Babel launched the Young Writers’ Competition in 2014, inspired by an article we published in 2013 by young linguist Kateryna Pavliuk on British Sign Language.
+Babel launched the Young Writers’ Competition in 2014, inspired by an article we published by young linguist Kateryna Pavliuk on British Sign Language.
 In 2015, we introduced two different categories – one for 16-18-year-old linguists, and another for undergraduate linguists.

 You can read all of our Young Writers’ Competition winners below.
-Keep an eye out for details of our 2020 competition, which will open in May 2019 – so keep an eye on our Facebook and Twitter pages for details, or email us to ask to be sent news.
+Keep an eye out for details of our 2020 competition, which will open in spring 2020 and close at the end of August 2020. competition is now open, with a 30 August deadline for entries.
 Our winning linguists will be published in Babel No29, to be published in November 2019.
 The winner also, of course, receives a year’s subscription to Babel!

 You can also get inspired by reading our previous winners!

 Undergraduate winner: Josh Coombs – Ecolinguistics: How discourse analysis can help to save our planet

 16-18-year-old winner: Vanessa Hu – People versus machines?: Past and future changes in how we translate